nathanbabcock/stockbot/stockbot.md

   - [X] Identify 404 stocks
   - [X] Use a VPN just in case
 - [X] Repeat MACD for all 3000+ stocks and generate total return report
+- [X] Write max-hold strategy
+- [X] Repeat max-hold strategy for all 3000+ stocks and generate report
-- [ ] Write naive strategy
+- [X] Write reactive strategy
-- [ ] Repeat Naive strategy for all 3000+ stocks and generate report
+- [X] Repeat reactive strategy for all 3000+ stocks and generate report
 - [ ] Cluster analysis for most & least profitable stocks
 - [ ] `argmax` for technical indicator parameters
 - [ ] Rinse and repeat for **as many technical indicators as possible**